Ville-Eurometropole-Strasbourg/image_compare/README.md

 The two last modes can be used simulteneously.

-JS functions : Cote, Superpose, Switch,
+JS functions : Cote (side by side), Superpose (surimposed map), Switch

 Search
 ------

 Allow the user to search for an adress in Strasbourg metropole.
 The JS code use a Strasbourg specific search engine (Adict) based on a URL request.
 This search engine is based on the addok project (https://github.com/addok/addok)
-In France tha API on this website can also be used: https://adresse.data.gouv.fr/api (same search engine code) --> This tool need to be set on another search engine to work outise Strasbourg metropole area.
+In France the API on this website can also be used: https://adresse.data.gouv.fr/api (same search engine code) --> This tool need to be set on another search engine to work outside Strasbourg metropole area.

 JS functions : chercheAdresse & zoomAdresse